Sushmitha-3003/Text_Summerizer/README.md

 summarizers/: Contains the summarization models.

-bart_summarizer.py: The script for the BART summarizer.
+bart_summarizer.py: The script for the BERT summarizer.

 🤝 Contributing
 Feel free to open an issue or submit a pull request if you'd like to improve this project.

 📄 License
 This project is licensed under the MIT License.